bernie-skipole/indipydriver/docs/source/usage/example4.rst

                 await asyncio.sleep(60)
                 if not control.updated:
                     # no data received in the last minute, re-send a getProperties,
-                    # in case the thermostat was disconnected, and has hopefully restarted
                     await self.driver.send_getProperties(devicename="Thermostat",
                                                          vectorname="temperaturevector")
                     # and send an alarm to the client
                     alarmvector["alarm"] = "Alert"
                     await alarmvector.send_setVector()

         async def devsnoopevent(self, event, *args, **kwargs):
-            """Open or close the window depending on temperature received from snooped device"""
+            """Open or close the window depending on temperature received from snooped device""" control =  self.devicedata["control"]
-            # control is the 'hardware' object which has methods to operate the window
-            control =  self.devicedata["control"]
             alarmvector = self["windowalarm"]
             statusvector = self["windowstatus"]